stridecolossus/JOVE/docs/blog/part-3-cube/vertex-buffers.md

 }
 ```

-In the bean method we use the new helper to create the staging buffer:
+The new helper is used in the bean method to create the staging buffer:

 ```java
 VulkanBuffer staging = VulkanBuffer.staging(dev, allocator, TRIANGLE);
 ```

-And similarly for the vertex buffer:
+And similarly for the destination vertex buffer:

 ```java
 MemoryProperties<VkBufferUsage> props = new MemoryProperties.Builder<VkBufferUsage>()